Skip to content

 3. Make sure the fuel valve is on, and fuel runs through it.

 4. If applicable, make sure the fuel tank cap valve is turned ON.
-(This component is found mostly on small inverter generators.)
+(This component is found atop the fuel tank cap, mostly on small inverter generators.)

-5. Make sure the air filter, carburetor, spark arrestor are clean.
+5. Make sure the air filter, carburetor, and spark arrestor are clean.

 6. Make sure the spark plug produces a strong, clean spark.